ledraw1/ComfyUICloud/README.md

 # AI-Dock + ComfyUI Docker Image

+# Overview
+# --------
+# This Docker image allows you to run ComfyUI in a highly-configurable, cloud-first AI-Dock container.
+# ComfyUI is a popular user interface for AI models, and this image makes it easy to deploy and manage.

+# What is ComfyUI?
+# ----------------
+# ComfyUI is a user-friendly interface for interacting with AI models.
+It provides a simple and intuitive way to manage and deploy AI models.

 Run [ComfyUI](https://github.com/comfyanonymous/ComfyUI) in a highly-configurable, cloud-first AI-Dock container.

->[!NOTE]
+> [!NOTE]
->These images do not bundle models or third-party configurations.
+> These images do not bundle models or third-party configurations.
 You should use a [provisioning script](https://github.com/ai-dock/base-image/wiki/4.0-Running-the-Image#provisioning-script) to automatically configure your container.
 You can find examples, including `SD3` & `FLUX.1` setup, in `config/provisioning`.

 ## Documentation

+# Introduction
+# ------------
+# All AI-Dock containers share a common base which is designed to make running on cloud services such as [vast.ai](https://link.ai-dock.org/vast.ai) as straightforward and user friendly as possible.

+# What is AI-Dock?
+# ----------------
+# AI-Dock is a cloud-first containerization platform for AI models.
+It provides a simple and intuitive way to deploy and manage AI models in the cloud.

 All AI-Dock containers share a common base which is designed to make running on cloud services such as [vast.ai](https://link.ai-dock.org/vast.ai) as straightforward and user friendly as possible.

-Common features and options are documented in the [base wiki](https://github.com/ai-dock/base-image/wiki) but any additional features unique to this image will be detailed below.

 #### Version Tags

+# Versioning
+# ----------
+# The `:latest` tag points to `:latest-cuda` and will relate to a stable and tested version.
+There may be more recent builds

+# What are version tags?
+# ----------------------
+# Version tags are used to identify different versions of the AI-Dock image.
+They can be used to specify a specific version of the image to use.

 The `:latest` tag points to `:latest-cuda` and will relate to a stable and tested version.
 There may be more recent builds

 Tags follow these patterns: